AdobeDocs/commerce-operations.en/help/_includes/reference/cli/commerce.md

-Program name that should trigger completion <comment>(defaults to the absolute application path)</comment>.
+Program name that should trigger completion &lt;comment&gt;(defaults to the absolute application path)&lt;/comment&gt;.
 -  Requires a value